kunhwiko/kunhwiko/README.md

 ### Connect 🔌
 -----

-Always looking to connect with others!
+Always looking forward to connecting with others!

 <p align="left">
 <a href="https://www.linkedin.com/in/kunhwiko">